 The authors further added that savings were ‘impressive,’ but warned that they were compared to the Medicare fee schedule, which is known to be high.

 Despite those savings, the CMS announced earlier this year that it is temporarily delaying the next steps of the DME program, which were expected for 2019, following complaints from program critics.
 If we go by their 2019 program, DME billing companies will also have to undergo certain changes, especially through the specialty billing route.

 Opponents of the bidding program, such as the Council for Quality Respiratory Care, are of the view that suppliers submit unrealistically low bids.
-This is after knowing that if they are selected, and the ultimate bid price is too low to cover their expenses, they can simply refuse to enter into a bidding contract.
+This is after knowing that if they are selected, and the ultimate bid price is too low to cover their expenses, they can simply refuse to enter into a binding contract.

-The Moran Company issued a white paper on same topic in September 2016.
+The Moran Company issued a white paper on the same topic in September 2016.
 The report questioned the “sustainability of the prices, the ability of suppliers to remain in the market and beneficiary access to needed DMEPOS products and services.”

 DME billing service is now in a holding pattern with Price leading the HHS.
 However, the $25.7 billion in savings over 10 years will likely interest a future HHS secretary when it comes time to look for ways to cut Medicare spending.

-In conclusion we would like to say that yes CMS shift more DME products to bid program!!!
+In conclusion, we would like to say that yes CMS shift more DME products to bid program!!!